Screencaps

 Synopsis & Review:

 It's 1955 and the middle of the cold war when Sam leaps into the body of Terry Sammis, a professional wrestler (a.k.a.
-"Nikolai Russkie" and played by Jeff Hochendoner) who, along with his brother Ronny (Jerry Bossard), form a tag team.
-They're from Arkansas but their ring persona is that of Soviets and they taunt the crowd with their pro-Russian rants.
+"Nikolai Russkie") who, along with his brother Ronny, form a tag team.
+Sam leaps into the side of the wrestling ring.
+His partner asks to tag him out, and Sam is pulled into the ring.
+Oh boy.
+Georgia Wrestlethon.

 Personal Review by RoseAnn Erks: